ahsan-aziz/reconsense/README.md

 After running the docker find the URLs for Jupyter (port 8888) and Spiderfoot (port 5001) to launch the services.

-Click on "recon.ipynb" file to see the preview of the jupyter notebook!
+Checkout "recon.ipynb" file to see the preview of the jupyter notebook!